35th Guam Legislature

 The 35th Guam Legislature was the meeting of the Guam Legislature that was convened in Hagatna, Guam on January 7, 2019 and ended on January 3, 2021, during the first and second years of Lou Leon Guerrero's Governorship.
+It was succeeded by the 36th Guam Legislature, which began in 2021 and ended in 2023.

 In the 2018 Guam election, the Democratic Party of Guam won a supermajority.
 This is the first supermajority Guam Legislature since the 30th Guam Legislature.
 This legislature is the first to have a female supermajority.